 Google certainly is taking over the tech world what with Google Fiber - their internet that offers a free plan - and now a cell phone service.
 But is their cell phone project just as good of a deal?

-Project Fi plans have a base rate that includes unlimited calls, texts (international included), Wi-Fi tethering to use as a hotspot, and access to cellular coverage in 170+ countries.
+Google Fi plans have a base rate that includes unlimited calls, texts (international included), Wi-Fi tethering to use as a hotspot, and access to cellular coverage in 170+ countries.

-Keep in mind that Project Fi does give you a phone leasing option which allows you to pay off your device in 24 monthly payments that will be added to your bill.
+Keep in mind that Google Fi does give you a phone leasing option which allows you to pay off your device in 24 monthly payments that will be added to your bill.
 If you choose this your plan price will go up.

 If you are a heavy data user, check out our plan savings calculator and see which plan will give you the most bang for your buck.